-Law enforcement is more than just responding to call, but also gauging the public's concerns with problems in their community.
+Law enforcement is more than just responding to a call, but also gauging the public's concerns with problems in their community.
 We find the areas that tend to be of great concern involve quality of life issues such as junked vehicles, traffic problems, and ignored properties.
 When compared to other community concerns that rank lower, such as gang activity, drugs, or violence, one could surmise that 'life is good' in Fox Crossing.

-There is a crime theory called "Broken Windows" that compares lack of property maintenance to increased criminal activity and mischief.
+There is a crime theory called "Broken Windows" that compares a lack of property maintenance to increased criminal activity and mischief.
 One thing that we can all practice is to be considerate of one another and maintain our property so that it does not become unsightly, and to keep our noise at an acceptable level.
-Property maintenance goes a long way to reducing crime on our property.
+Property maintenance goes a long way to reducing crime on our neighborhoods and community.

-Our code compliance officer holds a part-time position and is responsible for the enforcement of many of the village municipal codes.
-There were 57 cases that the code compliance officer investigated and generated incident reports for in 2020.
+Our code compliance officer holds a part-time, non-sworn position and is responsible for the enforcement of many of the village municipal codes.
+There were 118 cases that the code compliance officer investigated and generated incident reports for in 2021.
 A majority of these cases were for junked and abandoned motor vehicles, unsightly debris, and other public nuisances.

-50...
 HOW DO WE COMPARE?

-There are ways to compare a community to another in terms of frequency and likelihood of crime.
 Mathematical formulas can be used to break down the numbers and put communities on a level playing field (typically per 1,000 residents).
-This allows us to compare different sized areas such as Fox Crossing and its surrounding Fox Valley police agencies.
+Online UCR data allows us to compare different cities and counties throughout Wisconsin as well.